 4. Corsair Dominator Platinum RGB DDR4

-The best premium DDR4 RGB gaming memory is the Corsair Dominator Platinum.
+The best premium DDR4 RGB RAM is the Corsair Dominator Platinum.

 Pros